-• Scoring protocols: A scoring protocol is defined by vector $\vec{\alpha} = \langle \alpha_1, \alpha_2, \ldots, \alpha_m \rangle$, such that $\alpha_1 \geq \alpha_2 \geq \ldots \geq \alpha_m$ and $\alpha_i \in \mathbb{N} \cup \{0\}$.
+- Scoring protocols: A scoring protocol is defined by vector α = ⟨α1, α2,..., α_m⟩, such that α1 ≥ α2 ≥ ... ≥ α_m and α_i ∈ N ∪ {0}.
 A candidate receives α_i points for each voter which ranks it in the i'th place.
-Examples of scoring protocols are:

-- Plurality: $$\vec{\alpha} = \langle 1, 0, \dots, 0, 0 \rangle$$ . - Veto: $\vec{\alpha} = \langle 1, 1, \dots, 1, 0 \rangle$.

-- Borda: $\vec{\alpha} = \langle m - 1, m - 2, \dots, 1, 0 \rangle$.
+Examples of scoring protocols are: - Plurality: $\vec{\alpha} = \langle 1, 0, ..., 0, 0 \rangle$. - Veto: $\vec{\alpha} = \langle 1, 1, ..., 1, 0 \rangle$. - Borda: $\vec{\alpha} = \langle m 1, m 2, \dots, 1, 0 \rangle$. - Copeland: For each possible pair of candidates, simulate an election; a candidate wins such a pairwise election if more voters prefer it over the opponent.
+A candidate gets 1 point for each pairwise election it wins, and -1 for each pairwise election it loses.

-- Copeland: For each possible pair of candidates, simulate an election; a candidate wins such a pairwise election if more voters prefer it over the opponent.
-A candidate gets 1 point for each pairwise election it wins, and -1 for each pairwise election it loses. - Maximin: A candidate's score in a pairwise election is the number of voters that prefer it over the opponent.
-The winner is the candidate whose minimum score over all pairwise elections is highest. - Single Transferable Vote (STV): The election proceeds in rounds.
+- Maximin: A candidate's score in a pairwise election is the number of voters that prefer it over the opponent.
+The winner is the candidate whose minimum score over all pairwise elections is highest. - Single Transferable Vote: The election proceeds in rounds.
 In each round, the candidate's score is the number of voters that rank it highest among the remaining candidates; the candidate with the lowest score is eliminated.

-REMARK 1.
-We assume that tie-breaking is always adversarial to the manipulator.2

-In the case of weighted votes, a voter with weight $k \in \mathbb{N}$ is naturally regarded as k voters who vote unanimously.
+We assume that tie-breaking is always adversarial to the manipulator.
+Additionally, in the case of weighted votes, a voter with weight k is naturally considered to be k voters who vote unanimously.
 In this paper, we consider weights in [0, 1].
 This is equivalent, since any set of integer weights in the range $1, \ldots$, polyn can be scaled down to weights in the segment [0, 1] with $O(\log n)$ bits of precision.